The desire for sustainability and exclusivity leads to the boom in the auction platforms for antiques. We show where you bid best

 Due to the precarious economic situation of the current time, the modern consumer not only demands more sustainability, but also security.
 Investments should be worthwhile, long-lasting and, if necessary, able to find a 2nd or 3rd life with new owners.
 However, the elitist art world can often appear mysterious and unsettling buyers.
 We will show you which auction platforms, in addition to offering fine antiques, also provide profound information and guarantee quality to enable you to make a conscious decision.

-A world leader and the first international auction house for art and antiques - and that since 1744.
-Founded in London, the auction giant now has centers in over 40 locations such as New York, Paris, Geneva or Hong Kong.
+A world-leading and the first international auction house for art and antiques - and that since 1744.
+Founded in London, the auction giant now has centers in over 40 locations such as New York, Paris, Geneva and Hong Kong.
 You can always bid online - with in-depth knowledge.
-Sotheby's auction platform the internet contains product descriptions, price estimates and the stories behind the antiques.
-In the case of known previous owners, exclusive insights into their backgrounds are also made possible.
+Sotheby's online auction platform contains product descriptions, price estimates and the stories behind the antiques.
+In the case of known previous owners, exclusive insights into their backgrounds are also provided.

 Whether Impressionist art, Biedermeier furniture, Bulgari jewelry or Travis Scott x Air Jorden sneakers - Sotheby's auctions rare and, above all, exclusive items.
 Due to the mixed assortment, which includes curated auctions for designer greats like Chanel or even contemporary sneakers, the traditional company positions itself as an optimal fit for millennials.
 And can always remain relevant as a representative of New Luxury.

 The traditional house, founded in 1766 and headquartered in London, is one of the leading auction houses for art and antiques worldwide.
 Whether industry insider or art layman - everyone has probably heard the name in relation to the art trade business.
 No wonder: in 2012 it recorded the largest sum ever registered on the entire art market.